-Our staff are responsible for the correct administration of medication to children.
+Management/ Room leaders are responsible for the correct administration of medication to children.
 This includes ensuring that parent consent forms have been completed, that medicines are stored correctly and that records are kept according to procedures.
-In the absence of the key person, the room leader is responsible for the overseeing of administering medication.
+In the absence of the room leader, the deputy manager is responsible for the overseeing of administering medication.